vickimzhang/vmzhang-academic/content/research/phdprojects.md

 +++
-# An MSc.
-Research section created with the Portfolio widget.
+# A PhD Research section created with the Portfolio widget.
 widget = "portfolio"
 headless = true  # This file represents a page section. active = false  # Activate this widget? true/false